tactcomplabs/sst-pim/README.md

 ## SST Configuration
 - Control regions for Cachability.
 Currently all REV accesses are non-cachable.
 Good for latency but it does not represent real-world hardware.

+## Code Quality
+- There are a number of compiler warnings in SST includes.
+Consider bringing these in locally and fixing the warnings ( posibbly followed by SST PRs )